scottstamp/habbo-camera-server/README.md

 - Enjoy.

 #### Test if ServerCamera is Working
-> You can Use The Test jSON for test ServerCamera. *(putting servercamera.php?test=true)*
+> You can Use The Test JSON for test ServerCamera. *(putting servercamera.php?test=true)*

 #### Assets
 > You need Habbo's Assets to Make the ServerCamera generate the Images.
 All Assets are available [here](https://github.com/sant0ro/habbo-asset-extractor)
 > **Attention**: Assets will be downloaded in correct folders.
-You Need Execute assets.php, figures.php, masks.php
+You need to execute assets.php, figures.php, masks.php

 #### Default Folders
 - Default Folder for Mask Assets: /masks/
 - Default Folder for Sprites Assets: /sprites/
 - Default Folder for Generated Image: /servercamera/purchased/

-#### Pre-Requisites
+#### Prerequisites
-- Need PhP 5.4x or Later
+- Need PHP 5.4x or Later
-- GD Library of PhP
+- PHP GD Image Processing Library
 - HTTP Server (Commonly Web Server)
-- The Following Mime-Types
+- The Following MIME-Types
-  - Image/PNG
+  - image/png
-  - Text/Javascript
+  - text/javascript
-  - Text/jSON
+  - text/json
-  - Application/PhP
+  - application/php
-  - Script/PhP
+  - script/php
-  - Application/Javascript
+  - application/javascript
 - Ensure the file has Write Permissions.
 (LINUX users)

 #### Security